Why Hydration Matters for Your Health

 Why do GLP-1 medications like Ozempic cause dehydration?

-GLP-1 receptor agonists (Ozempic, Wegovy, Mounjaro) can cause nausea, vomiting, and diarrhea in 32–36% of users, all of which lead to fluid loss.
-The FDA updated warning labels in May 2025 to include dehydration-induced kidney damage as a risk.
-Monitoring bathroom visits can help identify when fluid loss is outpacing intake.
+GLP-1 receptor agonists (Ozempic, Wegovy, Mounjaro) can cause nausea, vomiting, and diarrhea in 32-36% of users, all of which lead to fluid loss.
+The current Ozempic label was revised in May 2026 and warns that gastrointestinal reactions may lead to dehydration and acute kidney injury.
+Tracking bathroom visits can help you notice changes from your usual pattern.

 How does tracking bathroom visits help with health conditions?

-Healthcare providers frequently recommend voiding diaries for patients with urinary conditions.
+Healthcare providers frequently recommend voiding diaries for patients with urinary concerns.
 Tracking bathroom visit frequency gives you objective data on hydration patterns that you can share with your doctor.
-Changes in frequency can indicate dehydration, medication side effects, or worsening symptoms that need medical attention.
+Changes in frequency can be useful context to discuss with a healthcare provider.

 What health conditions are affected by hydration?

-Research links hydration to many conditions: kidney stone prevention, UTI prevention, overactive bladder management, BPH (prostate) symptom tracking, POTS management, gout prevention, weight loss (a 2024 JAMA review of 18 trials found 44–100% greater weight loss), pregnancy health (amniotic fluid, morning sickness management), and managing dehydration side effects from GLP-1 medications.
+Research has studied hydration alongside many health topics: kidney stone recurrence, UTI recurrence, overactive bladder symptoms, BPH (prostate) symptom tracking, POTS support, gout flares, weight loss (a 2024 JAMA review of 18 trials found 44-100% greater weight loss), pregnancy health (amniotic fluid and morning sickness discussions), and hydration-related side effects from GLP-1 medications.
 Adequate hydration also supports skin health, athletic performance, and cognitive function.

-See the guides above for research-backed information on each condition.
+See the guides above for research-backed information on each topic.